JoshSchramm94/validateHOT/README.md

 In this case, the group assignment is stored in form of integers.
 However, the output is the same if it is a factor or labelled data.
-To proof this we just quickly change `group` into a factor by using the `factor()` function provided by the *R* Core Team (2023).
+To prove this we just quickly change `group` into a factor by using the `factor()` function provided by the *R* Core Team (2023).

 ``` r